top of page

 Real World

 There are real-world aircraft that follow the itasha style.
-The most well-known examples involve airliners designed for anime series like Pokemon, with known civilian general aviation aircraft around the world.
-An especially interesting example of a Nier Automata themed Rutan VariEze based in Torrance Airport, California, USA.
+The most well-known examples involve airliners operated by national airline companies designed to show off very successful anime series.
+Though there are also examples of privately owned aircraft adorned in this style by their owners.
+An especially interesting example is a Nier Automata themed Rutan VariEze based in Torrance Airport, California, USA.
 The Japanese Ground Self Defense Force is also known to have utilized ita-aircraft for recruitment purposes.

 Creative Process (Guest Writer: Cubeboy)